jfanjoy/helicopter/README.md

 helicopter model and texture:

-Helicube is a model made by Alexsandro Percy, based in original model aspect (+ Modified by DS)
+Helicube is a model made by Alexsandro Percy, based in original model aesthetic but made from zero

 the item textures are probably by Pavel_S, TODO